 My doctoral studies at Arizona State University brought me into the sphere of yet another musicologist, Dr. Robert D. Reynolds.
 Like John MacDonald at Akron, graduate choral students at ASU who had to take Reynold’s History of Choral Music course lived in fear of failing it.
 So, of course, I requested that he be my dissertation advisor on the topic of producing editions from the Choralis Constantinus in modern notation.
 His tutelage in that and many other things – including the founding of ChoralNet – has always been appreciated.

 I finally got to visit Konstanz in 1990, seven years after finishing my doctoral studies.
-In a weird set of circumstances, I was on a complimentary tour of Graz, Vienna, Munich, and Konstanz during the 1990 reunification of Germany.
-In Vienna, our new guide (who had not slept), met our small group (none of whom had slept).
-As he called out the names of those onboard and came to mine, he asked “Swiss?”
+In a weird set of circumstances, I was in Vienna on a complimentary tour of Austria and Germany the night that West and East Germany reunified in 1990.
+The next morning, our new guide (who’d been up all night), met our group (none of whom had slept).
+As he matched faces with names, he came to mine and asked, “Swiss?”
 I answered, “yes” and with that exchange I met one of the best friends of my life.
-We left Vienna for Konstanz with Harald Lischkowitsch as our guide.
-Harald was born in Konstanz and is fiercely loyal to its history and traditions.
+Harald Lischkowitsch was born in Konstanz and is fiercely loyal to its history and traditions.
 He is a tourism industry expert, a personal trainer, a life coach, and an industry consultant.
 We have collaborated on many projects together since that time.

 Harald introduced me to Wilm Geismann, Director of Music at the Konstanz Munster (former cathedral).
 Wilm and his wife Krista were open and encouraging when I brought my college ensembles to Konstanz on tour and they remained my friends as Wilm moved on to become the head of diocesan music in Freiburg and his Capella Cantorum Konstanz became the Capella Cantorum Freiburg.